What is an alternate offer?

 What programs have alternate offers?

-There are a few programs where we will consider you automatically for an alternate program.
+There are a few programs where we will automatically consider you for an alternate program.

 - Not admitted to a co-op program?
 You'll be automatically considered for admission to the regular program.